Santhosh-Sankar/LiDAR-fusion/README.md

 # Fusion of LiDAR data from two LiDAR sensors using ROS

 This repository contains a ROS package with a C++ node to fuse LiDAR data from two LiDAR sensors along with a LeGO-LOAM submodule modified for using the package.
 The node takes in point clouds from two LiDAR sensors and merges them to form a single point cloud.
 Merging point clouds from multiple lidars eliminates the blindspots caused when one LiDAR sensor blocks the laser pulses from another LiDAR sensor.

+LeGO-LOAM is used to visualize the point clouds and generate a 3D point cloud map of the path traversed by the car.

 THe images of the blindspots recorded by two Velodyne VLP-16 LiDAR sensors mounted on the left and the right of 2016 Linclon MKZ car are shown below.